 • Industry based projects: Working within industries to provide creative product designs, reverse engineering or solutions that cater to specific requirements and needs.

-• Fabricademy: A 6-month intensive multidisciplinary program combining digital fabrication, textiles, and biology, accredited by MIT.
+• Fabricademy: A textile and technology academy offering a 6-month intensive multidisciplinary global diploma program combining digital fabrication, textiles, and biology, in cooperation with IAAC University in Barcelona.

-• Makerspace Academy: In-house training to equip potential and current makers and creators to fully benefit from digital fabrication.
+• Makerspace Academy: The in-house training arm of Makerspace offers a variety of courses to equip potential and current makers and creators to fully benefit from digital fabrication.

 • Masterclasses: Practical and theoretical workshops led by international experts that assist in quickly building capacities in critical technological advancements.

-• University and School Programs: Offering youth aged 9 through university age various training such as design thinking and digital fabrication, in addition, to engaging them in various activities such as hackathons and technical challenges.
+• University and School Programs: Offering youth from age nine through university various training such as design thinking, digital fabrication and other advanced training courses, in addition, to engaging them in various activities such as hackathons and technical challenges.
+These courses and activities emphasize hands-on learning and promote critical thinking, problem-solving, and teamwork through digital fabrication.

 • Local Community Projects: Working with local small and medium enterprises to boost the maker culture and offer supporting services for product design and development.